Skip to main content

 5 mentions Positive Neutral Negative

-The game exhibits significant stability issues, with numerous bugs and glitches reported by users, some of which are game-breaking.
-While some players acknowledge its potential as an indie title, they emphasize the need for updates and patches to improve overall stability.
+The game's stability is generally criticized, with users reporting numerous bugs, including game-breaking issues and digital glitches.
+While some believe it has potential as an indie title, they emphasize the need for updates and patches to improve its performance.

-• “The game is also incredibly buggy; some of the bugs are game-breaking.”
+• “The game is also incredibly buggy; some of the bugs are also game-breaking.”

 • “But the filters send all kinds of messages because besides the CRT filter, there are digital glitches and, most baffling, the kind of scratches you'd see on some old theatrical reels.”